LogtalkDotOrg/logtalk3/examples/NOTES.md

 	(multi-inheritance conflicts and ambiguities)

 - `dynpred`
-	example of using some of the built-in database handling methods in order to implement dynamic object state
+	example of using the built-in database handling methods to implement dynamic object state

 - `edcgs`
 	several examples of Extended Definite Clause Grammars (EDCGs)